Essential guide to the NFL play-offs

 With an extra game on the schedule, this was the longest NFL regular season ever, and it also turned out to be the most nail-biting with a record 34 games being won with a score on the very last play of the match.

-Indeed the final play-off field was only decided with the very last kick of the very last game of the regular season, with the Las Vegas Raiders beating the Los Angeles Chargers in a thrilling 272nd and final contest.
+Indeed the final play-off berth was only decided with the very last kick of the very last game of the regular season, with the Las Vegas Raiders beating the Los Angeles Chargers in a thrilling 272nd and final contest.

 It was a fitting end to a rollercoaster season, but now we enter the play-offs when all that hard work - all that blood, sweat and tears - comes down to just one game.